Gitea - Git with a cup of tea

 For more information and instructions about how to install Gitea, please look at our documentation.
-If you have questions that are not covered by the documentation, you can get in contact with us on our Discord server or create a post in the discourse forum.
+If you have questions that are not covered by the documentation, you can get in contact with us on our Discord server, or forum!

 Thank you to all our backers! 🙏 [Become a backer]

 Support this project by becoming a sponsor.
 Your logo will show up here with a link to your website.
 [Become a sponsor]